A/N: Warning for graphic violence.

 “Did you work here or live here?
 Maebhe asked.

 They rounded the corner, and Maebhe was surprised at the breeze that greeted her, salty and warm.
-They were outside— more specifically, they were on the bridge connecting the barracks and the prison, two guards posted at the other end.
-They tensed when they saw Roman and Maebhe, their hands going to the swords at their hips, but Roman started forward confidently, so Maebhe followed.
-She peered over the edge, down at the blue-green water.
+They were outside, suddenly, on the bridge connecting the barracks and the prison.
+The two guards posted at the other end tensed when they saw Roman and Maebhe, their hands going to the swords at their hips, but Roman started forward confidently, so Maebhe followed.
+She peered over the edge as they went, down at the blue-green water.
 From where they stood, it seemed to be directly beneath them, about a fifty-foot drop.

 As Roman approached the guards, he rolled up his sleeve to show them his wrist.
-Maebhe looked away from the ocean just in time to see a brand there, the same one the man downstairs had, before he tugged the sleeve back up.
-The guards relaxed went rigid at the sight, the blood draining at the sight.
+Maebhe looked just in time to see a brand there, the same one the man downstairs had, before he tugged the sleeve back up.
+The guards relaxed went rigid at the sight, the blood draining from their faces.
 They nodded at Roman, but their hands didn’t move from their weapons.

 “Where are the other orinians being kept?”
 Roman asked.